S&P 500 sets record high, dollar slips after Trump attacks Fed

 Oil rose to its highest in a week, buoyed by the prospect of price support from U.S. sanctions on Iran, though the U.S.-Chinese trade dispute kept traders and analysts cautious.

-Brent crude LCOc1 futures rose 42 cents to settle at $72.63 per barrel and U.S. crude CLcv1 settled 92 cents higher at $67.35 per barrel.
+Brent crude LCOc1 futures rose 42 cents to settle at $72.63 per barrel, and U.S. crude CLcv1 settled 92 cents higher at $67.35 per barrel.

 U.S. gold futures GCcv1 for December delivery settled up $5.40 at $1,200 per ounce.